This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Understanding Defensive Postures

-- Raised head: Alert and defensive
+- Raised head: High alert and wary

 Recognizing Signs of Excitement or Fear